January 15, 1929-Born at noon to Martin Luther King, Sr. and Alberta Williams King in Atlanta, Georgia.

 On a speaking tour, Martin Luther King, Jr. is nearly killed when stabbed by an assailant in Harlem.
 Met with President Dwight D. Eisenhower, along with Roy Wilkins, A. Philip Randolph, and Lester Grange on problems affecting black Americans.

 1959-Visits India to study Mohandas Gandhi's philosophy of nonviolence.
-He resigns from pastoring the Dexter Avenue Baptist Church to concentrate on civil rights full time.
+He resigns as pastor from the Dexter Avenue Baptist Church to concentrate on civil rights full time.
 He moved to Atlanta to direct the activities of the Southern Christian Leadership Conference.

 1960-Becomes co-pastor with his father at the Ebenezer Baptist Church in Atlanta, Georgia.Lunch counter sit-ins began in Greensboro, North Carolina.
 In Atlanta, King is arrested during a sit-in waiting to be served at a restaurant.
 He is sentenced to four months in jail, but after intervention by John Kennedy and Robert Kennedy, he is released.